CDs vs High Yield Savings Accounts: Which Is Better?

 High Yield Savings Account: How does it work?

 High yield savings accounts (HYSAs) are simply savings accounts that pay you more in interest than a traditional savings account.
 When you signed up for a checking account at your bank, you probably got a savings account as well.
-These “traditional” savings accounts pay you next to nothing when you keep money in your account.
+These “traditional” savings accounts often pay you next to nothing when you keep money in your account.

 Are high yield savings accounts safe?